dN/dx Reconstruction with Deep Learning for High-Granularity TPCs: Detector Simulation and Data Samples

 Subsequent processes---electron transport, electron amplification and signal readout---are simulated using parameterized methods, since a full Garfield++ simulation would be computationally prohibitive.
 The drift velocity and diffusion coefficients of electrons are obtained from the full Garfield++ simulation.
 The uncertainties in drift position and timing as functions of drift distance are described by a square-root dependence.
 The final position and timing of each electron after transport are then determined through a sampling procedure.
 As shown in figure~\ref{fig:tpc_readout}a, the primary and secondary electrons are dispersed around the track trajectory at the readout.

 The transported electrons are further amplified in the MicroMegas detector.
 The avalanche region of the MicroMegas provides a gain of 2000, and the single-electron gain distribution is modeled with a Polya function~\cite{polya1930quelques}.
-Within the framework, the number of electrons after amplification is sampled according to the Polya distribution, while the spatial density of the amplified electrons is described by a \gls{2d} Gaussian distribution with an effective width $w$ (within $\pm 3\sigma$) of approximately 100 $\rm \mu m$.
+Within the framework, the number of electrons after amplification is sampled according to the Polya distribution, while the spatial density of the amplified electrons is described by a \gls{2d} Gaussian distribution.
+The effective width $w$ is defined as the the interval spanning $\pm 3\sigma$ of this \gls{2d} Gaussian---corresponding to the width illustrated in the right panel of figure~\ref{fig:tpc_cartoon}---and is approximately 100 $\rm \mu m$.

 Finally, the amplified signal is read out according to the pad geometry.
 Electronic noise is added to all pads using a Gaussian parameterization with a noise level of 100~$e^{-}$ per channel.
 Figure~\ref{fig:tpc_readout}b presents the final pad responses after accounting for all the processes described above.